 Dr. Angela Fountain & Associates is currently offering two full-time residency positions.
-Applicants must be enrolled in a doctoral program in clinical psychology (or related graduate program) accredited by the Canadian and/or American Psychological Associations.
+Applicants must be enrolled in a doctoral program in clinical psychology (or related graduate program) accredited by the Canadian and/or American Psychological Associations1.
 By the time of application, applicants must have completed the following:

-- 1. A master's degree in clinical psychology or its equivalent. - 2.
 At least 600 total practicum hours under the direct supervision of a registered psychologist or psychological associate.
-These practicum hours must include both psychological assessment of children/youth and report writing as well as psychological treatment with children/youth.
+These practicum hours must include both psychological assessment (including test administration and report writing) of children/youth as well as psychological treatment.

-&lt;sup>1 Applicants from unaccredited graduate programs who otherwise meet the application eligibility criteria requirements outlined in this Training Brochure, may be considered on a case by case basis and may be required to submit additional information about their graduate training program to the satisfaction of the residency supervisory committee.
+1 Applicants from unaccredited graduate programs who otherwise meet the application eligibility criteria requirements outlined in this Training Brochure, may be considered on a case-by-case basis and may be required to submit additional information about their graduate training program to the satisfaction of the residency supervisory committee.

-\\Due to possible impact of COVID-19 pandemic on practicum training hours, our review will be flexible in the review of total practicum hours; however, applicants must demonstrate prior supervised experience in both assessment and intervention with children and adolescents to be considered.
-We will consider telepsychology (telephone contact or virtual video-conference) interaction to be equivalent to face-to-face direct client contact.\\
+Due to possible impact of COVID-19 pandemic on practicum training hours, our review will be flexible in the review of total practicum hours; however, applicants must demonstrate prior supervised experience in both assessment and intervention with children and adolescents to be considered.
+We will consider telepsychology (telephone contact or virtual video-conference) interaction to be equivalent to face-to-face direct client contact.

-- 3. Completion of all requirements of their doctoral program (i.e., all required doctoral course work, comprehensive examinations), excluding completion of the dissertation. - 4.
-Dissertation proposal must be completed and approved. - 5.
-Completion of previous graduate course work in child development/ psychopathology, and child and adolescent assessment and intervention.
+- 2. Completion of all requirements of their doctoral program (i.e., all required doctoral course work, comprehensive examinations), excluding completion of the dissertation. - 3.
+Dissertation proposal must be completed and approved2. - 4.
+Completion of previous graduate course work (pediatric or lifespan) in the following areas: - a.
+Psychopathology, - b.
+Psychological assessment; and - c.
+Psychological intervention.